taynazahlouth/taynazahlouth/README.md

 🌈 I love making art, writing, coding and creating games!

-✨ I'm currently learning C# and Unity game engine
+✨ I'm currently learning C# and Unity game engine;

-🍃 I'm working on "Curumim", a 2D platformer game, with a super cool team!
+🍃 I'm working on "Curumim", a 2D platformer game, with a super cool team

 🍒 I'm also working on a Top Down RPG personal project :)